Skip to Content

 Abrasion & Impact Resistance

-This property helps prevent our tubing from being damaged and causing the inner contents to leak and flow outside the tubing due to exterior damage.
+This property helps prevent our tubing from being damaged and causing the inner contents to leak and flow out of the tubing due to external damage.

 Electrical Properties